garvit2435/Firewalld/README.md

 ## Network Firewall Configuration using Firewalld

-This document provides step-by-step instructions to configure the firewall using firewalld for the given network topology.
+This document provides step-by-step instructions to configure the firewall using firewalld for the given sample network topology.

 ## Network Topology